Wrapped D4-branes from maximal 6D gauged supergravity

 According to the DW/QFT correspondence, these physical singularities can be interpreted as holographic duals of $N=2$ three-dimensional SYM theories with $SO(2)\times SO(2)$ symmetry.
 The entire numerical solutions then describe holographic RG flows across dimensions between the five- and three-dimensional non-conformal field theories. \\ We now move to the solutions with non-vanishing $\phi_1$ and $\phi_2$ in the asymptotic behavior.
 In this case, we require the asymptotic behavior of the solutions as $\rho\rightarrow+\infty$ to be

 We have chosen $g\lambda <0$ in order to identify the UV limit with $\rho\rightarrow +\infty$.
 As in the previous case, this asymptotic behavior solves the BPS equations in the limit $\rho\rightarrow+ \infty$ with the contribution from the gauge fields being small.
 In addition, this asymptotic solution takes the form of the $SO(2)\times SO(2)$ symmetric flat domain wall studied in \cite{6D_DW_I}. \\ Examples of numerical solutions starting from this locally flat domain wall in the case of $SO(5)$, $SO(4,1)$, and $SO(3,2)$ gauge groups are given in figures \ref{15_S2_SO(2)xSO(2)_SO(5)gg_flows} to \ref{15_R2_SO(2)xSO(2)_SO(32)gg_flows}.
 In these solutions, we have set $g=-\lambda=\pm1$ with different values of $p_1$.
 As seen from the figures, the effective potential is bounded from above near the IR singularities in the case of $SO(5)$ gauge group for specific values of $p_1$, $-2.93\leq p_1\leq1.90$, $-0.42\leq p_1\leq1.42$, and $-1.73\leq p_1\leq1.73$, for $k=+1,-1,0$, respectively.
 However, upon uplifted to type IIA theory, these singularities are unphysical since the ten-dimensional metric $\hat{g}_{00}$ diverges near the singularities.
+For $SO(4,1)$ gauge group, only the $Mkw_3\times H^2$-sliced solution represented by the orange line in figure \ref{15_H2_SO(2)xSO(2)_SO(41)gg_flows} leads to physical singularity in both six and ten dimensions.
 On the other hand, although the effective potentials are not bounded from above for the curved domain walls with $p_1<0$ in $SO(3,2)$ gauge group (blue and orange curves in figures \ref{15_S2_SO(2)xSO(2)_SO(32)gg_flows}, \ref{15_H2_SO(2)xSO(2)_SO(32)gg_flows}, and \ref{15_R2_SO(2)xSO(2)_SO(32)gg_flows}), we find that $\hat{g}_{00}\rightarrow0$ near the IR singularities.
 Therefore, these could lead to physically acceptable solutions in type IIA theory. \vfil

 \vfil \vfil

 \vfil

 \vfil \vfil